 - 10.1 Upon arrival in New Zealand, an Inspector must inspect the documentation accompanying the consignment, and may also inspect the packaging, at the port of arrival.
-The Inspector must not open the container holding the invertebrates. - 10.2 Material in a broken, leaking or permeable container must be destroyed or reshipped from the port of entry. - 10.3 The package is to be sealed by the inspector with an approved seal (e.g. tape, MAF seal, padlock) to ensure security has been maintained between the time of application and removal in the containment facility - 10.4 An Inspector will authorise movement of the consignment to the containment facility named in the permit to import, providing that the documentation meets the requirements noted in section DOCUMENTATION ACCOMPANYING THE CONSIGNMENT and the consignment meets the conditions of ELIGIBILITY. - 10.5 The inspector is to notify the biosecurity inspector responsible for the containment facility named on the permit that the invertebrates have been authorised to that facility.
+The Inspector must not open the container holding the invertebrates. - 10.2 Material in a broken, leaking or permeable container must be destroyed or reshipped from the port of entry. - 10.3 The package is to be sealed by the inspector with an approved seal (e.g. tape, MAF seal, padlock) to ensure security has been maintained between the time of application and removal in the transitional facility - 10.4 An Inspector will authorise movement of the consignment to the transitional facility named in the permit to import, providing that the documentation meets the requirements noted in section DOCUMENTATION ACCOMPANYING THE CONSIGNMENT and the consignment meets the conditions of ELIGIBILITY. - 10.5 The inspector is to notify the biosecurity inspector responsible for the transitional facility named on the permit that the invertebrates have been directed to that facility.

-11 CONTAINMENT FACILITY
+11 TRANSITIONAL FACILITY

-- 11.1 Following a biosecurity authorisation, the container must proceed to the approved containment facility which must be operated according to the MAF Standard 154.02.08.
-Transitional and containment facility for invertebrates. - 11.2 On arrival in the containment facility the culture must be subjected to such disease testing, identity confirmation, treatments or procedures as required by the permit to import, the MAF Standard 154.02.08 and the Animal Imports/Exports Group Manager. - 11.3 The seals on the package may be inspected by an Inspector before the package is opened and the invertebrates placed in quarantine under his/her supervision. - 11.4 All cultures, specimens and anything which has had contact with the material imported under this permit shall be sterilised or incinerated after use or on completion of the work/study.
-(This includes cages, bedding, pots, soil, packing materials, containers, etc.) - 11.5 The invertebrates are to be destroyed at the conclusion of the work/study unless approval for release is obtained from the Environmental Risk Management Authority.
+- 11.1 Following biosecurity authorisation being given, the container must proceed to the approved registered transitional facility which must be operated according to the MAF Standard 154.02.08: Transitional and containment facility for invertebrates. - 11.2 On arrival in the transitional facility the culture must be subjected to such disease testing, identity confirmation, treatments or procedures as required by the permit to import, the MAF Standard 154.02.08 and the Animal Imports/Exports Group Manager. - 11.3 The seals on the package may be inspected by an Inspector before the package is opened and the invertebrates placed in quarantine under his/her supervision.